daftspunk/pond/README.md

 **Note:** all commands should be ran in the root directory, which contains the `app` subdirectory.

+Prerequisites: node.js of version at lest 8.x is required for running unit tests.
+I used the version 6.x successfully for the development, but had to upgrade to run mocha tests.

 ### Install packages:

 In the root Pond directory run: